 - Environmental scanning focuses on anticipating the future instead of describing current conditions.
 Therefore, this type of scanning causes participants to think about forecasting in as many areas as possible.

-- Environmental scanning allows for participants to analyze the interactions of events and trends.
+- Environmental scanning allows participants to analyze the interactions of events and trends.

-- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends are continuously collected and considered throughout the planning process.
+- Environmental scanning is a critical and ongoing part of the planning process in which information on external events and trends is continuously collected and considered throughout the planning process.